Quantitative Obata's Theorem: Quantitative Obata's Theorem on almost optimal functions

 Following \autoref{prop:varcqlongrays}, we set

 Next we proceed proving that $\qq(Q_{\ell})$ is quantitatively close to $1$ up to an error of the order of a suitable power of the deficit.

 \begin{proposition} The following estimate holds:

 for any $0<\beta<1$ and for any $0<\gamma<\min\{\beta,1-\beta\}$. \end{proposition} \begin{proof} In order to slightly shorten the notation, we will write $C$ in place of $C(N)$ to denote constants depending only on $N$.
+Moreover, we will continue to tacitly identify the ray $X_q$ with the interval $(0,|X_q|)$.
 We achieve \eqref{eq:boundalpha} through three intermediate steps.

-\textbf{Step 1.} \\ Aim of this first step is to prove that, for $r=\delta^{\gamma/N}$, $\gamma \in (0,\beta)$, letting $\bar{r}:=r-C\delta^{\beta/N}$, it holds
+\textbf{Step 1.} \\ Aim of this first step is to prove that, for $r=\delta^{\gamma/N}$, $\gamma \in (0,\min\{\beta,1-\beta\})$, letting $\bar{r}:=r-C\delta^{\beta/N}$, it holds

 Arguing as in the first steps of the proof of \autoref{prop:varcqlongrays}, we estimate

 In order to achieve \eqref{E:step1}, having in mind to argue by triangle inequality, we are left to bound